 Each stage has its own set of costs and certain kinds of financial decision-making.
 Here’s a guide to what those factors may involve.

 Based on recent trends, tuition costs by 2037 could be as much as $133,000 for a four-year public university and $262,000 for a four-year private school (not including fees or room and board).
 That’s a hefty cost, and one that many families would find challenging to handle, depending on their circumstances and time frame.
 (Calculator: How much do I need to save for college? )

 However, college-savings programs with tax incentives designed to help ease the burden are available.
-Probably the most well-known are 529 college savings programs .
+Some types are quite specialized.
+But probably the most well-known are 529 college savings programs .
 It pays off to study them, especially for new parents:

 - 529 Investment Strategies: A Primer

 - Getting the most out of your 529 plan

 - Families saving for college: A mutual approach

 - 10 mistakes to avoid with 529 plans

 Unfortunately, many families don’t take advantage of 529 plans.
 Results from the latest MassMutual College Planning and Savings Study reveal that just 28 percent of families who expect their kids to attend a college or university intend to use vehicles like 529 plans to save.
 Most families are far more likely to use traditional savings accounts, which offer no tax benefit and currently offer very low interest rates.

 Of course, as the entry point for college approaches, there are other financing options available to consider, especially if individual resources and savings fall short.